St. John’s Weekly News

 Beginning Sunday, June 8, 11:30 AM-1 PM, Gathering Area/St. John's Playground

-It is a blessing to welcome new families with young children to St. John's!
-These families are invited to get to know each other better!
-Each event will kick off with a potluck lunch (please bring a dish to share) in the Gathering Area.
-Following lunch, families are invited to the playground for fellowship and play.
+Families with young children are invited to get to know each other better!
+Start with a potluck lunch (please bring a dish to share) in the Gathering Area, and following lunch, families are invited to the playground for fellowship and play.
 For more information, contact Meghan Frizzell, (847) 436-7512.
 Mark your calendars for the remaining summer dates: July 13 and August 10.

 Weekend Adult Studies